 Redland City Council has announced Vertiv (formerly Emerson Network Power) will be working with Resolute IT to implement a new modular centre.

 Chief information officer at the Redland City Council, Glynn Henderson says they're capitalising as much as they can from the move.

-“Outsourcing the management of our data centre will enable our team to start focusing on smart city initiatives, which is something we’re building towards,” says Henderson.
+“Outsourcing the management of our data center will enable our team to start focusing on smart city initiatives, which is something we're building towards,” says Henderson.

 The solution will be constructed in a purpose-built and elevated facility to put it out of harm's way from weather events, which according to the Council, cause IT outages once or twice every year in the region that can leave Redland's 150,000 citizens unable to access services such as utilities, animal management and libraries.

-The move to the Vertiv containerised modular data centre will free up around 150-200 square metres of space previously taken up by its legacy data centre.
+The move to the Vertiv containerised modular data center will free up around 150-200 square metres of space previously taken up by its legacy data center.

 What's more, the Council will also be able to reduce its carbon footprint and save money, with electricity costs expected to be reduced by up to 40 percent and bolstered further by solar panels.

 “There's plenty of hype about smart cities and IoT but it's important to consider what infrastructure you need to pull that off,” says Robert Linsdell, Vertiv managing director for Australia and New Zealand.